FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/rds_instance_v3.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

+* `id` - Specifies a resource ID in UUID format.

-* `created` -
+* `status` - Indicates the DB instance status.

-  Indicates the creation time.
+* `created` - Indicates the creation time.

-* `nodes` -
-  Indicates the instance nodes information.
+* `nodes` - Indicates the instance nodes information.
 Structure is documented below.

-* `private_ips` -
-  Indicates the private IP address list.
+* `private_ips` - Indicates the private IP address list.
   It is a blank string until an ECS is created.

-* `public_ips` -
-  Indicates the public IP address list.
+* `public_ips` - Indicates the public IP address list.

 * `db` - See Argument Reference above.
 The `db` block also contains: